 You may also be interested in reading our Student Handbook.
 Each student is provided a Student Handbook at the beginning of each academic year.
 It includes information about the SAIC's policies, residence halls, student rights, responsibilities, and procedures, as well as a guide to Chicago.

-Download the Student Handbook [PDF], or one of the following sections:
+Download the Student Handbook [PDF].

 Family Educational Rights and Privacy Act (FERPA)

 The Federal Family Education Rights and Privacy Act of 1974 (FERPA) is a Federal privacy law that gives students certain rights with regard to their own education records, such as the right to inspect and review their own records.
 To protect a student's privacy, the law generally requires schools to ask for written consent from the student before disclosing personally identifiable information from that student’s records to others.
 However, FERPA does permit schools to disclose student information without consent under limited circumstances (referred to as exceptions).
 For example, student information may be disclosed as "directory information" or in response to a health or safety emergency.

 In order for a student to return to SAIC from an Administrative Leave of Absence, they must contact the office of Academic Advising and Student Success to schedule an appointment with an academic advisor and complete an Appeal for Reinstatement Form, which is reviewed by the Academic Review Board.

 Please be aware the statute of limitations for returning from Leave of Absence is:

 - For undergraduate students: five years since the date last attended

 - For graduate students: one year since the date last attended.

 Also, please note that the statute of limitations for completion of degree requirements includes the interim period spent on Leave of Absence.